Nonlinear Models#

 - Parameters:

 file – File pointer to a readable, seekable file-like object encoding a model.
 Strings are interpreted as a file name.
+Files are not rewound to the beginning.

 substitute – A mapping of symbol substitutions to make when loading the file.
 The keys are strings giving the node class name to be substituted.
 The values are callables to create a different node.
 The callable should have the same signature as the substituted symbol’s constructor.